IDontKnowHowToCodeBro/Kenan.py-TOS/README.md

 - We reserve the right to terminate or suspend access to the bot for any reason, including violation of these ToS.

 ## Changes to ToS
 - We may update these ToS from time to time.
-We will notify users of significant changes via the updates in Kenan.py's Official repository.
+We will notify users of significant changes via the Discord Bots patch notes.

 ## Contact Us
 If you have any questions about these ToS, please contact us at kenanidk@gmail.com.